stratasan/engineering/docs/engineering_core_values.md

 deadlines, but we work hard to set realistic expectations and believe that our best performance is achieved when working regular business hours.

+## Taking breaks

+With a job that is cognitively heavy, we support each other to take breaks when hitting a wall.
+We also think that rest and time away from work are important for recharging.

 ## Give back

 We encourage and value user group participation, open source contributions, mentoring other developers, and other forms